Low FODMAP Corned Beef & Cabbage

 Cabbage – Choose the Right One

 Good old green cabbage, which is what is traditionally used for this dish, is low FODMAP at ¾ cup (75 g).
-The threshold is very low as Monash considers it high in FODMAPs at 100 g (1 cup), so serve your portions carefully.
+FODMAP Friendly shows low FODMAP servings up to 175 g during some lab tests.

 FYI Monash calls it “common cabbage” on the smartphone app.
 Just do not buy Savoy cabbage for this recipe, which is also pale green in color, but is considered higher in FODMAPs.

-Carrots are featured in this dish as well and they are free of detectable FODMAPs, so we add a lot of them.
+Carrots are featured in this dish as well and they have been show to be free of detectable FODMAPs, in lab tests, so we add a lot of them.
 Ditto for the potatoes.

 Speaking of Potatoes